music-suite/music-suite/docs/src/User-Guide.md

 # Text and Color

-TODO warning: free form text is semantically questionable, but we provide it for cases where no other suitable representation exists.

-TODO e.g. expressive marks ("dolce")
+> Warning: A core idea in Music Suite is that music expressions have clear *semantics*, based on how the sound or action they represent.
+Free text runs counter to this, and should be viewed as an "escape hatch".
+Try to use a more structured representation when possible.

 @[text]

 ```music+haskell
 text "pizz." $ c|/2
 ```

+TODO e.g. expressive marks ("dolce")

 TODO color